Caring for a patient – palliative or end of life (2 day course)

 Book onto course

-This 2 day course is to give non-registered staff the knowledge and skills to provide safe and effective care for patients who are at End of Life.
+This 2 day course is designed to provide non-registered staff the knowledge and skills to provide safe and effective care for people with a palliative diagnosis and those who are at End of Life.

 The following topics will be covered: